Support from someone who has been there can make all the difference

 Looking for support?

-If you’re interested in talking to someone who has been through a similar experience all you need to do is contact a member of the Peer Connect team and we will do the rest.
+If you’re interested in talking to someone who has been through a similar experience all you need to do is register for our Peer Connect Program and we will do the rest.
 Once registered, we will match you with a trained guide who has had a similar cancer experience and who has had to face many of the same challenges that you now face.
 All guides are trained by experts to provide a listening ear, serve as a sounding board, and, if requested, suggest helpful information and resources.* The connection between you and your assigned guide may involve only a few phone calls, or it may develop into a longer relationship, whatever is most helpful for you.

 * Guides will not serve as health professionals and can not provide medical advice.

 - Has your life been touched by chordoma?

 - Do you remember benefiting from talking with someone who had already been through the chordoma journey?

 - Do you understand the questions and fears someone might experience because of your experience with chordoma?